afni/afni/doc/afni_sphinx/educational/outside_lectures.rst

-*Note: The views and opinions expressed in videos linked here are those of the authors and do not necessarily reflect the official policy or position of AFNIland.*
+*Note: The views and opinions expressed in videos linked here are those of the authors and do not necessarily reflect the official policy or position of AFNI-Land.*

+|

 FMRIF Summer Course
 ===================